 There are several different brands of microchips on the market.
-HomeAgain is the microchip identification system offered by our hospital.
+Our hospital offers the HomeAgain microchip identification system.
 The microchip is implanted by a subcutaneous injection at the dorsal midline between the animal’s shoulder blades.
 The microchip is then scanned for verification using a hand held scanner; this scanner is the same type used by most veterinarians and animal shelters across the United States.

 Each microchip contains a unique 15-digit number that is exclusive to your pet.
 We register the chip number for you with HomeAgain’s database.
 Your pet’s information and your contact information remain in this database for the life of your pet, but it is vital that you remember to keep your information up to date: if you move, get a new phone number, or change email addresses, be sure to notify HomeAgain asap!!